 ‘There are few better remedies for anxiety than thought.
 In writing a problem down or airing it in conversation, we let its essential aspects emerge.
-And, by knowing its character, we remove, if not the problem itself, then its secondary, aggravating characteristics of confusion, displacement and surprise.’
+And, by knowing its character, we remove, if not the problem itself, then its secondary, aggravating characteristics of confusion, displacement, and surprise.’

 This focus leads to a state of relaxed concentration which is the hallmark of any highly successful performer or player, a mental state we know as flow.
-We can’t force ourselves into flow and it is a contradiction to ‘try’ to be in flow.
-We can only relax into flow.
-In flow we perform to our very best.
-It is the ideal mental state for ‘winning’ yet it will elude anyone who is ‘trying’ to win.
+We can’t force ourselves into the flow and it is a contradiction to ‘try to be inflow.
+We can only relax into the flow.
+Inflow we perform to our very best.
+It is the ideal mental state for ‘winning’ yet it will elude anyone who is ‘trying to win.

-As an example of this I found myself last week in the situation where I was trying to ‘win’, sitting outside a boardroom waiting for my turn to pitch for new business.
+As an example of this, I found myself last week in the situation where I was trying to ‘win’, sitting outside a boardroom waiting for my turn to pitch for new business.
 I noticed there was a knot in my stomach, and I felt nervous.
-On thinking about it, I realised that I really wanted to win this business.
+On thinking about it, I realized that I really wanted to win this business.
 I know that succeeding is far more important than winning, as succeeding is much bigger.

-Succeeding is played out in the here and now and has a focus on enjoyment, self awareness, learning and un-attachment to results (though a commitment to achieve them).
+Succeeding is played out in the here and now and has a focus on enjoyment, self-awareness, learning, and un-attachment to results (though a commitment to achieve them).
 Winning is played out as a hope that in the future some specific result will be achieved.
-It was an obvious choice point for me - either try hard and attempt to win the pitch, or go with the flow, relax and enjoy the pitch as a learning and engagement opportunity.
+It was an obvious choice point for me - either try hard and attempt to win the pitch or go with the flow, relax and enjoy the pitch as a learning and engagement opportunity.

-None of this will surprise you, but it might be a useful reminder, as it was to me, that whatever we strive to do, whatever our job, whatever our goals, to play our best game we should focus on succeeding, rather than on winning – when the our mental focus is then on the hope of winning rather than in the present moment of playing the ‘game’ itself.
-The paradox is that true winners don’t think about winning – they think only about playing their best game in the moment.
+None of this will surprise you, but it might be a useful reminder, as it was to me, that whatever we strive to do, whatever our job, whatever our goals, to play our best game we should focus on succeeding, rather than on winning – when our mental focus is then on the hope of winning rather than in the present moment of playing the ‘game’ itself.
+The paradox is that true winners don’t think about winning – they think only about playing their best game at the moment.